avantonder/Ghana_course/setup.md

 tar xvfz minikraken2_v1_8GB_201904.tgz
 ```

-If the unzipped database is not same as the one use in the workshop, rename the it to match the workshop codes used using:
+If the unzipped database is not same as the one use in the workshop, rename it to match the workshop codes used using:

 ```bash
 mv <unzipped_database_name> minikraken2_v1_8GB